The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness

+Figures \ref{fig:iev-bar} and \ref{fig:iev-series} display the IV and the performance obtained in experiments in which the variance of variations affecting the initial state of the robots is set to 0.1 rad and 0.03 rad, respectively.
+The variance of variations affecting the action vectors is set to 0.01, i.e., to a small value.
+The figures on the left and on the right report the results obtained with the reward function designed for evolutionary and reinforcement learning algorithms, respectively.
+The performance of the evolved agents was computed by post-evaluating them for 10 episodes.

-The analysis of the performance and the inspection of the behavior of the agents evolved with the reward function optimized for evolutionary algorithms (Figure \ref{fig:performance}, left) show that they display an effective walking behavior in all cases with the exception of the humanoid agents which fail to walk in the experiments in which the distribution of the variation of the initial posture is 0.1.
-Reducing the amplitude of the environmental variations to 0.03 enables the evolving robots to develop effective behaviors in most of the replications also in the case of the Humanoid problem.
+The analysis of the performance and the inspection of the behavior of the agents evolved with the reward function designed for evolutionary algorithms (Figure \ref{fig:performance}, left) show that they display an effective walking behavior in all cases with the exception of the Humanoid task in which the robots fail to walk in the experiments in which the variance of the variations of the initial posture is 0.1 rad.
+Reducing the amplitude of the variations to 0.03 rad enables the evolving robots to develop effective behaviors also in the case of this task in most of the replications.

-The agents evolved with the reward function optimized for reinforcement learning, instead, develop a suboptimal behavior in most of the replications which consists in quickly assuming a posture from which they remain still without moving (Figure \ref{fig:performance}, right).
-Such behavior maximizes the reward received for not falling down but fails to maximize the reward that they could potentially receive by walking.
-In this case the reduction of the distribution of variations to 0.03 produces better performance in the case of the Ant, Halfcheetah and Humanoid experiments (Figure \ref{fig:performance}, right, orange data).
-As we will see in the next section, the convergence of the evolving agents on the suboptimal behavior which consist in staying still depends also on the amplitude of environmental variations which affect the state of the motors during each step.
+The robots evolved with the reward function designed for reinforcement learning, instead, develop a sub-optimal behavior in most of the replications which consists in quickly assuming a posture from which they can remain still without moving (Figure \ref{fig:performance}, right).
+Such behavior maximizes the reward bonus received for not falling down but fails to maximize the reward that the robots could potentially receive by jumping or walking forward.
+In this case the reduction of the distribution of variations to 0.03 rad produces better performance in the case of the Ant, Halfcheetah and Humanoid experiments (Figure \ref{fig:performance}, right, orange data).
+As we will see in the next section, the convergence of the evolving robots on the suboptimal behavior which consists in staying still depends also on the variance of the variations applied to the action vector in each step.